BrianBut/flashbacks/_pages/flashback.md

 Those rock shelters were remarkable because so many of them contain Bushman art.
 You enter a rock cave or crawl under a rock shelter which looks entirely devoid of anything but rock.
 But then when your eyes have adapted the animals, and sometimes men appear.
 The buck are wonderfully clear and accurately drawn.

 It is a shame that so many of these paintings have been damaged by wood smoke from wood fires in the shelters.
-The only good thing is that rock (or cave) paintings can still be found as far north as northen Zimbabwe.
+The only good thing is that rock (or cave) paintings can still be found as far north as northern Zimbabwe.

 We have been told that it was in this area the last of the Drakensburg bushman was shot as vermin in the early 20th century.
 He was carrying pigments and painting sticks.